Before We Get Started

 If they do open up to you about the abuse, listen to what they have to say.
 Your role is not to fix the problem for them – sometimes, listening can be the most helpful.
 You might want to pass along some information to them.
 If it feels appropriate, pass on the number of The Hotline at 1−800−799−7233 or TTY 1−800−787−3224.

-- If they gives you permission, you can help them document the instances of domestic violence in their life.
+If they give you permission, you can help them document the instances of domestic violence in their life.
 Take pictures of injuries, write down exact transcripts of interactions, make notes on a calendar of the dates that things happen.
-Documenting the abuse might help the victim to obtain legal aid later on (1).
+Documenting the abuse might help the victim to obtain legal aid later on.

-- WomensLaw.org - Advocates and Shelters.
-This resource allows you to enter your state in the drop-down menu above to find a list of programs that can offer help/referrals to victims of abuse throughout the state.
+WomensLaw.org - Advocates and Shelters.
+This resource allows you to enter your state in the drop-down menu to find a list of programs that can offer help/referrals throughout the state.
 They list shelters, local programs and programs that serve the whole state.
 Please remember that shelters often provide many other services besides shelter, such as support groups, crisis counseling, and safety planning assistance.
 Accessed at https://www.womenslaw.org/find-help/advocates-and-shelters